April 4, 2023: This list has been updated to include the release date for Pokémon Stadium

 The names Bond, James Bond.
 A pioneer of the FPS genre, and possibly the cause of millions of sibling rivalries, this classic from developer Rare is an icon of the era thanks to sharp shooting mechanics (for the time) and great action set-pieces.
-You can relive your childhood when Goldeneye 007 arrives on the Nintendo Switch Online service on January 27, 2023.
 This time, it even features online play!
 We’ll see you there, slappers only right?

 What N64 games are coming to Nintendo Switch Online?

 During the most recent Nintendo Direct September 2022, Nintendo revealed a whole slate of upcoming Nintendo 64 games set to head to the Nintendo Switch Online + Expansion pack service.
 The next set of releases goes well into 2023, and is heavily focused on party games.
 Almost all of them are first-party Nintendo games, so anyone hoping for a lot more Rare titles is out of luck, but they did sneak in one huge surprise.
 The list of upcoming Nintendo 64 games that still haven’t been released is listed below.